 You will need an antivirus in order to use Maine Maritime Academy's networks.
 Which antivirus should you choose?
 Windows Defender comes with Windows 10 at no extra cost and works just fine.
-If you would like a third party product, Avast Free (Click Here) and Panda Free (Click Here) are also good options.

 Remember that most paid antivirus programs work on a yearly subscription platform, so if you buy it this year you'll have to buy it again next year and the year after that.